hydroper-jet/lang/misc/air.md

 avm.intrinsics.callProperty(object, key, arguments)
 ```

+AVM2 domain memory operations such as `li8()` translate to the respective AVM2 instruction.

 ## \[\[avm::Property\]\]

 The `[[avm::Property("name")]]` meta-data identifies an ActionScript property by its name, causing a Jet definition to translate to such.